popeyeotaku/pyc6t/object_format.md

 The flags are as follows:

-- *Bit 0*: set if external, clear if internal.
-If external, the value should be ignored.
 - *Bits 0-1*: indicates text, data, or bss segments if values are 0, 1, or 2 respectively.
 Value 4 is currently reserved.
+- *Bit 2*: set if external, clear if internal.
+If external, the value should be ignored.
+- *Bit 3*: set if this symbol should be exported, cleared if it should only be local to this file.
+- *Bit 4*: set if this symbol is common: if so, its value is taken to be its size in bytes.
+See below.

+Remaining bits are reserved.

+### Common Symbols

+If a symbol is marked common, and the final linkage sees it is not defined non-commonly anywhere, then it is set up in the BSS segment with its size being the max of all common references to it.

+However, if it was defined anywhere, then all common references are ignored, and instead redirected to the defined symbol.